 Previously, during the fiscal year ended December 31, 2020, the Company satisfied equity-based incentive compensation pursuant to the grant of options to executive officers under the Company's Previous Stock Option Plan (as defined below).
 However, following the Company's adoption of the Current Stock Option Plan and the SU Plan (as such terms are defined below), the Compensation & Governance Committee and the Board have implemented a new standard annual grant process for the grant of options and/or SUs to key executives of the Company.
-Pursuant to this process, SU and option grants are determined as part of the annual compensations) may award SUs and/or options in recognition of the achievement of special circumstances and/or performance criteria, which may include meeting a particular goal or extraordinary service.
+Pursuant to this process, SU and option grants are determined as part of the annual compensation review.
+In addition, from time to time, the Board (based on the Compensation & Governance Committee's recommendations) may award SUs and/or options in recognition of the achievement of special circumstances and/or performance criteria, which may include meeting a particular goal or extraordinary service.
 The Board determines the particulars with respect to all options and/or SUs to be awarded, subject to the provisions of the plans.
-Refer to "Securities Authorized for Issuance Under Equity Compensation Plan" and "Securities Authorized for Issuance Under Equity Compensation Plan" and "Securities Authorized for Issuance Under Equity Compensation Plan" for details about the plans.
+Refer to "Securities Authorized for Issuance Under Equity Compensation Plans - Option Plan" and "Securities Authorized for Issuance Under Equity Compensation Plans - Share Unit Plan" for details about the plans.